eddiebus/MyPython/ReadMe.txt

-Things I've made in pyhton.
-When running the code please install PyGame and PyDub packages
+When running the code please PyGame and PyDub packages